By Fernando Quintero

 * * *

-Fernando Quintero is vice president of channel sales and operations for the Americas.
-He is responsible for McAfee’s partner relationships as well as building strategies related to sales, marketing, operations and profitability, while promoting product and services growth for more than 10,000 partners in the region.
+Fernando Quintero is McAfee’s vice president of channel sales and operations for the Americas.
+He is responsible for partner relationships and building strategies related to sales, marketing, operations and profitability, while promoting product and services growth for more than 10,000 partners in the region.
 His focus and proven understanding of the channel, specifically around partner engagement, value-based productivity, speed of execution and agility, have marked his career with a consistent track record of achievements around the entire partner experience and adoption of McAfee’s products.
 He has been with McAfee since 2002, holding key sales management positions.
 Quintero previously served as McAfee’s channel director for the Latin America region.

 Leave a Reply